truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 ![btc-dog](/images/btc-dogfood.png)

-Hence, Blockchain scammers can protect themselves against a simple fact -- that the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas -- by accusing their expert critics as "biased" or "self-interested".
-The truth is the reverse.
+Hence, Blockchain scammers can shield themselves from this simple fact: the people who have been working on Blockchain the longest (the Bitcoin developers) have already explored all of the good ideas.
+They do this by accusing their expert critics as "biased" or "self-interested".

-The reality, in this case, is simple:
+However, the reality is very simple:

 1. People learn about blockchain technology, and then...
 2. ...they [purchase Bitcoin](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) and become Bitcoin advocates.